 In the midst of the 2008 financial crisis, we asked various C-suite professionals, “What is your next greatest need?”
 The unanimous reply: trained professionals who could foresee and manage the risks associated with their firms.
 In response, the finance department, in coordination with a Board of Advisors to represent industry needs, created the Master’s in Financial Risk Management (FRM).
 The program convenes with the board each semester to update the curriculum to ensure that students are learning current and needed industry skills.
 A STEM-designated program, the MSFRM is designed to teach students how to identify, mitigate, and manage various types of financial and operational risk.

-The MSFRM program provides a unique blend of theory and practice, designed for current or future financial professionals who will develop and direct investment strategies and/or manage the financial risk of firms, institutions, and private clients.
+The MS in FRM program provides a unique blend of theory and practice, designed for current or future financial professionals who will develop and direct investment strategies and/or manage the financial risk of firms, institutions, and private clients.
 The theoretical component is analytical and quantitative, and supported by a rich blend of practical application which culminates in capstone projects assigned to students.
 The overall curriculum is evaluated annually to include relevant and emerging topics, garnering input from faculty, professionals and our Board of Advisors.

 Tapping into the insights and perspectives of those practicing risk management, faculty teaching is augmented by experienced professionals who bring their knowledge and real-life experiences to the classroom.
 This unique blend of theory and practical application gives the MSFRM program meaningful value and appeal to your workplace and in career advancement.

-UConn’s MSFRM Program is affiliated with the Global Association of Risk Professionals (GARP), has contact with Stamford, Connecticut’s GARP Professional Chapter, and is one of only 50 schools worldwide with a University GARP Chapter.
+UConn’s FRM Program is affiliated with the Global Association of Risk Professionals (GARP), has contact with Stamford, Connecticut’s GARP Professional Chapter, and is one of only 50 schools worldwide with a University GARP Chapter.
 MSFRM graduates are prepared to take the GARP Financial Risk Management (FRM®) Exam.